LandGrey/pydictor/README.md

 note:
 1. you can modify funcfg/sedb_tricks.conf file，change the word transform prefix, suffix and prefix+suffix rules
 2. you can put your own individual weak password wordlist in wordlist/SEDB,
-3. SEDB some little rules contains extend plugin function
+3. SEDB some little rules contains extend function

 ##### Destination is just a point of departure，It's your show time.